Whiley/RFCs/text/0000-old-values.md

 1. Old (`'p`), new (`*p`).
-In this interpretation, `'p` refers to a location in the original heap, whilst `*p` refers to a location in the final heap.  _This following the currently accepted interpretation._
+In this interpretation, `'p` refers to a location in the original heap, whilst `*p` refers to a location in the final heap.  _This follows the currently accepted interpretation._

 2. Old (`*p`), new (`'p`).
 In this interpretation, `*p` refers to a location in the original heap, whilst `'p` refers to a location in the final heap.  _This flips the currently accepted interpretation._

 Interpretation (1) above is perhaps the most consistent with other tools which employ `old(e)` to capture the pre-state.
-It is perhaps a little unclear which is the least confusing though!
+In contrast, interpretation (2) is perhaps slightly easier to implement as the meaning of `*p` is not context dependent (i.e. always translates to the initial heap).  _This proposal adopts interpretation (2)_.

 ## Examples